Table of Contents

 The Advantages of Online Degree Programs

-About 30% of higher-education students are enrolled in at least one online course3.
+About 33% of higher-education students take at least one online course.4 Enrollment in online programs continues to grow.

-Many online degree programs offer bachelor's, master's and even doctoral programs in fields of study like business, criminal justice, education and the sciences, which could help put you on the path to a new career.
+Many online schools offer bachelor’s, master’s, and doctoral degrees in fields such as business, criminal justice, education, and the sciences.
+These programs can help prepare you for a new career path.

 Choosing the Right Program for You